meows/racket/racket.md

-# Racket Language (untyped)
+# clojure Language (untyped)

 ## Expressions and sub-expressions

-Racket consists of symbols surrounded by parenthesis.
+clojure consists of symbols surrounded by parenthesis.
 These parenthesis may contain a value, or if it's not a value, then it's either a (1) *redex*, or reducible expression, or (2) it's a *continuation*, which is the evaluation context surrounding an expression.